Nostalgic Poems from a Macedonian Village

 53THE YOUNG WIZARDS

-54THE GOOD SHEPHARD
+54THE GOOD SHEPHERD

 55TO THE FATHER